mfranberg/libplinkio/README.md

 ## Using in C

 The following C program prints the genotypes of all individuals.
-Note, that this for illustrating the API and it is not recommended to run this program on a big plink file.
+Note, that it is not recommended to run this program on a big plink file since it will fill your screen with data.

 ```c
 #include <stdlib.h>